tushar8133/windows/macos.md

 `caffeinate -dimsu`

 # Extract
-`gunzip archive.xy` Unzips .xy extension file (will take some time in the background) and deletes the original file afterwards.
+`gunzip archive.xz` Unzips .xz extension file (will take some time in the background) and deletes the original file afterwards.

 # Softwares
 - https://github.com/MacPass/MacPass